An introduction to the categorical p-adic Langlands program: Some known cases of categorical p -adic Langlands

 In the $\ell$-adic case there is a corresponding (infinite) semiorthogonal decomposition of the category of sheaves on~$\Bun_{\GL_2}$, by \cite[Thm.\ I.5.1]{fargues--scholze}, and we expect that the same will be true in the $p$-adic case.
-(Indeed, while the semiorthogonal decomposition of $\IndCoh(\cX)$ that we explain below was motivated by this expectation, it retrospectively justifies it.)
+(Indeed, the semiorthogonal decomposition of $\IndCoh(\cX)$ that we exhibit below was motivated by this expectation, and retrospectively justifies it.)
 In the $\ell$-adic case one can furthermore ignore the Banach--Colmez spaces $\mathcal{BC}(\cO(m-n))$, but it is \emph{a priori} unclear that this should be the case for $p$-adic coefficients.
 As we explain below, we expect that they affect our semiorthogonal decomposition if and only if $[F:\Qp]\ge m-n$.
-(In particular, for $\GL_2(\Qp)$, we find that they affect a single subcategory in~$\IndCoh(\cX)^+$, and do not intervene in $\IndCoh(\cX)^-$ -- and so in particular do not intervene in the description of the essential image of~$\fA$.)
+(In particular, for $\GL_2(\Qp)$, we find that they give rise to a single constituent of the semiorthogonal decomposition of~$\IndCoh(\cX)^+$, and do not intervene at all in the decomposition of~$\IndCoh(\cX)^-$ --- and so in particular do not intervene in the description of the essential image of~$\fA$.)

 As we have already indicated, in the case $F=\Qp$, we construct below a semiorthogonal decomposition of $\IndCoh(\cX)$, and in particular we describe the image of~$\fA$ as the left orthogonal of a category of sheaves pushed forward from the reducible locus in~$\cX$.
 We furthermore give a semiorthogonal decomposition of the sheaves on the residually reducible locus.
 As indicated above, we anticipate that this latter decomposition should ultimately be related to the representation theory of~$\Qptimes$.
 Furthermore, it should have a description in terms of a ``spectral Eisenstein functor'' involving the analogues in the Banach setting of the stacks of Borel $(\varphi,\Gamma)$-modules as in Remark~\ref{EH:rem:derived}.
-The geometry of these Borel stacks for $\GL_d(F)$, and the construction of a corresponding spectral Eisenstein functor, is the subject of work in progress of T.G.\ and Jack Sempliner (although in the case at hand, they can easily be constructed and studied directly, particularly on the generic components of~$\cX$).

-\mar{TG: throughout this section there is going to be vagueness about $\IndCoh$ versus $\Coh$ and being on the special fibre versus being everywhere, and so on.
-Hopefully this can get sorted out at the end.}